eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 **Prerequisites**: a deep-learning trained model (or more) exists with the corresponding necessary configuration for running on the Triton Server without encryption.
 A folder containing the required files (model, configuration etc) has been tested on a Triton Server.

 **Restrictions**: if model encryption is used, the following restrictions apply:
+  - model encryption support is only available for a *local* Triton Server instance
   - all models in the folder containing the encrypted models *must* be encrypted
   - all models *must* be encrypted with OpenPGP-compliant AES 256 cipher algorithm
   - all models *must* be encrypted with the same password